-Another supermarket or healthfood store ready-meal that's actually very healthy!
+Another ready-meal that's actually very healthy!
 Dragonfly Beany Burgers have been around for years and make a great standby for those busy evenings.
-They're a nice ethical company too!
-They're available from Holland & Barrett, Ocado and other online stores and other independent high street shops.
+They're a nice ethical company too.
+Find them in Holland & Barrett, Ocado and other online stores and other independent high street shops.
 Click here for details

 If you can't get hold of them or fancy something else, never fear!
 Linda McCartney Quarter Pounders, Fry's burgers and Vegetarian choice are some of the best known vegan burgers.

 Ready to bake potato wedges are also widely available - either white, eg McCain's or the healthier sweet potato, eg Aunt Bessie's Sweet Potato Wedges.
 There are other brands around, including supermarket own-brands - most of these are vegan, just check the packet ingredients as ever!.

 Sadly, ready-made vegan coleslaw isn't yet available but if you have time, grate a bit of white cabbage, carrot and mix in with thinned down vegan mayo - soya or other unsweetened plant milk works well plus a bit of salt and black pepper.
 Coleslaw is also good with a bit of chopped mild onion, eg spring or red.
 Or try our lovely Carrot & Beetroot Slaw

 1-2 Dragonfly Beanyburgers per person of your choice (they come in packets of two, in several flavours) White or sweet potato wedges for as many servings as you need - frozen Salad ingredients for burgers: leaves, tomato, avocado or anything else you fancy Rolls, preferably wholemeal Vegan mayo or sauce, eg bbq, tomato, brown